Lucidworks raises $50 million for companies to build smarter search into their applications

 Founded out of California in 2007, Lucidworks enables companies to design and develop search technology for myriad applications, from financial services to ecommerce.
 Lucidworks’ platform basically allows companies to incorporate intelligent search features into their products without having to build their own systems from scratch and enables them to better compete with the likes of Amazon or Google.

-Lucidworks had previously raised around $59 million funding, and with another $50 million in the bank the company plans to expand its enterprise product and “help the world’s leading companies bring smart data experiences to the market,” according to a statement.
+Lucidworks had previously raised around $59 million in funding, and with another $50 million in the bank the company plans to expand its enterprise product and “help the world’s leading companies bring smart data experiences to the market,” according to a statement.

 Lucidworks’ promise, ultimately, is to bring relevant search results based on user intent garnered from various online signals.
-Plus, the product makes it easier to introduce search features such as product recommendations, spell-check, auto-suggestions based on partial keywords, results tailored to a specific device, and synonym management.
+Plus, the product makes it easier to introduce such search features as product recommendations, spell-check, auto-suggestions based on partial keywords, results tailored to a specific device, and synonym management.

 Reddit and weep

 One of Lucidworks’ most high-profile partnerships in recent times was with Reddit, which announced last year that it was building a new search infrastructure to better surface relevant content.
-As the “front-page of the internet,” Reddit was a major score for Lucidworks in the consumer realm.
+As the “front page of the internet,” Reddit was a major score for Lucidworks in the consumer realm.
 Other clients include Uber, Staples, Qualcomm, Dell, AT&T, Red Hat, and the Financial Times.

 Alongside this funding round, Lucidworks CEO Will Hayes also sought to clarify what his company is and isn’t and suggested that its technology has been a little misunderstood over the years.